Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Introduction

-\begin{theorem} \cite{BW} Let $f$ be $C^2$, volume preserving, partially hyperbolic and center-bunched.
-If $f$ is essentially accessible, then $f$ is ergodic, and in fact has the Kolmogorov property.
-If center-bunched is replaced by the strong center-bunching property, then $C^{1+\alpha}$ regularity is enough. \end{theorem}

-As one can see in Theorem \ref{theo:BW} the $K$-property, which is much stronger than ergodicity, is obtained and this raises the natural question of whether the partially hyperbolic structure assumed in Theorem \ref{theo:BW} implies that the $K$-property may be pushed to the Bernoulli property.
+A strong result by Burns-Wilkinson \cite{BW} states that for $m$ a smooth measure on $M$ and $f \in \operatorname{PH}^2_{m}(M)$, if $f$ is center-bunched and essentially accessible, then $f$ has the Kolmogorov property.
+This raises the natural question of whether, for these diffeomorphisms, the $K$-property may be pushed to the Bernoulli property.

 \begin{problem} (see Question 11.11, raised by K. Burns in \cite{hasselblatt_2007}) Let $f$ be a $C^{1+\alpha}$ (essentially) accessible, center-bunched, partially hyperbolic diffeomorphism.
-If $f$ Bernoulli? \end{problem}
+Is $f$ Bernoulli? \end{problem}